 There are many community resources for older adults.
 This page has information on support groups, the ombudsman program, medication disposal sites, veterans resources, and other helpful information for accessing services.
 Health and senior resource fairs, and other events for older adults are listed in the community events calendar.

-If you need help with Medicare, the Health Insurance Counseling and Advocacy Program (HICAP) in Fresno provides free advice on Medicare options.
-Health Insurance Counseling and Advocacy Program (HICAP) HICAP is a program specifically for Medicare beneficiaries.
+If you need Medicare counseling, the Health Insurance Counseling and Advocacy Program (HICAP) in Fresno provides free advice on Medicare options.
+Medicare Counseling HICAP is a program specifically for Medicare beneficiaries.
 Older adults on Medicare, or adults who are in the process of retiring and enrolling in Medicare can use this service.
 HICAP counselors are certified and undergo training to provide assistance with understanding Medicare plans.
 HICAP counselors are not [...]

 The veterans resources in Visalia and Fresno listed on this page include information on employment, social get-togethers, and advanced health care planning.
 For those registered in Cal Jobs, there are meetings in Visalia on Thursday.
 The services include help with resumes, job searches, interviewing tips and more.